LSmyrnaios/PublicationsRetriever/README.md

 PubPage: *the web page with the publication's information.*<br/>
 DocUrl: *the url of the fulltext-document-file.*<br/>
+Full-text: *the document containing all the text of a publication..*<br/>
 DocFileFullPath: *the full-storage-path of the fulltext-document-file.*<br/>
+ErrorCause: *the cause of the failure of retrieving the docUrl or the docFile.*<br/>

 Sample JSON-input:
 ```